-The preference is for a single shooting line (not staggered).
+There should be a single shooting line (i.e. not staggered with target butts on a fixed line).

 The waiting line should be 5 metres behind the shooting line.
 The waiting line allows the range director to have a clear view of the archers that are shooting and a clear line so that the whistle will not be blown while archers are still shooting.